Sella69/20-Javascript-Projects/README.md

-This is for a Udemy coures
+This is a Repo I created following along a Udemy course.
+Will update README once finished.